glowacki-dev/ruby-kaigi-notes/day-1/README.md

 [No time for Q&A]

-## A practical type system for Ruby at Stripe
+## Dmitry Petrashko, Paul Tarjan, Nelson Elhage - "A practical type system for Ruby at Stripe"

 ### Intro